CenterForOpenScience/OSFDocs/docs/projects/registrations.rst

     Hello [username],

-    We just wanted to let you know that [registrant username] has requested an embargoed registration for a project you contribute to.
+    We just wanted to let you know that [registrant username] has initiated an embargoed registration for the following pending registraiton: [URL].
-    If approved, a registration will be created for the project, viewable here: URL, and it will remain private until it is retracted, manually made public, or the embargo end date has passed on [date].
+    If approved, a registration will be created for the project, viewable here: [URL], and it will remain private until it is withdrawn, manually made public, or the embargo end date has passed on [date].

     Sincerely yours,